Home Care vs. Home Health

 Discover the Steps

 Homewatch CareGivers franchise owners hire home care aides and certified nursing assistants to provide companionship and personal care services—and, in some cases, more medically complex services—wherever a client calls home.
 The goal of home care is to allow an individual to remain living in their preferred environment for as long as possible, regardless of age or disability.
 Our home care services are typically paid for through private pay or long-term care insurance, and sometimes through Medicaid or VA programs.

 Want to know more about the services your business would provide as a Homewatch CareGivers franchise owner?
-Contact us at (844) 220-0887 today to request more information.
+Contact us today by filling out a request form for more information.

 Home health care covers a wide array of skilled services in the home with the goal of treating an illness or injury.
 Home health care is usually intermittent, or short-term; must be supervised by medical professionals; and must strictly follow a plan of care from a physician.
 Since services are intended to treat or cure, home health care is often paid for by Medicare, Medicaid, or health insurance benefits.
 Home care and home health care are often confused with one another but often work together in the home to care for a patient’s full range of needs.
 Though home care agencies like ours are regulated in many states, our services at Homewatch CareGivers are generally not therapeutic or curative in nature and, therefore, are not covered by Medicare or health insurance.